omeka/omeka-s-developer/docs/reference/events.md

 ## API Adapter Events

 All classes that extend `Omeka\Api\Adapter\AbstractAdapter` trigger these events.
-Use the event's `getTarget()` method to get the adapter object, and the `getParam()` method to get the values of parameteres, if there are any.
+Use the event's `getTarget()` method to get the adapter object, and the `getParam()` method to get the values of parameters, if there are any.

 ### api.execute.pre